Sunday School Lesson: An Angel Appears to Mary

 When the “newscast” is over, thank everyone for “tuning in.”
 Then ask:

 Say: Like Mary, we may wonder why God would want to use us.
-We may feel awkward and nervous about doing something like [INSERT: the stories you made up].
+We may feel awkward and nervous about doing something like [INSERT: the stories kids made up].
 But if we’re willing to get involved, God can use us in amazing ways.
 We know that God uses ordinary people—people like you and me.
 Let’s explore how God might use ordinary you and me in his plan.

 Just a Piece of Paper